Yamini-Ranganathan/Cervical-Cancer-Predication/README.md

 | 2.
 Model with PCA only | 96% | 0.55 | 0.50 | 0.77 |
 | 3.
 Model with SMOTE only | 100%| 1.0 | 1.0 | 1.0 |

-2. Model with PCA only - Accuracy of 96% and AUC-ROC score of 0.82
-3. Model with SMOTE only -Accuracy of 97% and AUC-ROC score of 1
 ### Logistic Regression
 |     | Accuracy | Precision | Recall | ROC score |
 | --- | --- | --- | --- | --- |